This page is dedicated to the men and women of The Movement who sacrificed so much in the name of justice and human

-Other than photos of my wife and children, this letter from Emmett Till’s mother is perhaps my most meaningful possession.
+Other than photos of my family, this letter from Emmett Till’s mother is perhaps my most meaningful possession.
 Many historians cite Emmett Till’s murder as the unofficial beginning of the Civil Rights Movement.
 To this day, I have never stopped thinking about Emmett and the men who were never brought to justice…even though he was murdered many years before I was born.
 I poured-out my heart in a letter to his mother, Mamie Till-Mobley expressing the burden I had about her son’s death.
 In the letter, I committed to telling others about Emmett.
 Receiving this response from Mrs. Till-Mobley did more for me than words can express.
 She passed away in 2003.